sunadtudk/BeagleBone_DAQ/README.md

 Before the end of the year 2012,1500 street lamps around Copenhagen will be changed for light sources with low power consumption.
 Technical and Environmental turn down the energy as a part of Copenhagen goal of reducing the citys CO2 emissions by 20 percent by the end of year 2015.
 But how much power will the new lamps comsume?
-And can a street lamp produce sufficient power even in Denmark?.
+And can a street lamp produce sufficient power even in Denmark?.
 Here will a low cost & lowpower Datalogger come handy.
 The data logger is an electronic device that records earthquakes(Sensor network), Wind ,daylight ,power used/produced on the street lamp over time.